Back to Home

 4

-Different regions have varying investor appetites, exit opportunities, and market dynamics that impact valuations.
+Regions have different investor appetite, exit opportunities and market dynamics that impact valuations.

 Annual

-The percentage of customers who continue to buy from you year after year.
-Higher retention rates can increase company valuation.
+Percentage of customers who continue to buy from you year over year.
+High rates can increase valuation.

 Estimated percentage

-Your company's sales as a percentage of the total market size in your industry.
-This helps assess competitive position.
+Your sales as a percentage of the total market size in your industry.
+Helps assess competitive position.

 Level of proprietary technology, patents, trademarks, etc.